jwunderl/pxt-arcade/docs/courses/csintro1/functions/intro.md

 ### ~hint

+the 3 functions should cover the initial sprite setup, playing the music, and display items.

 For the challenge, try re-ordering the ``||functions:function calls||`` in your ``||loops:on start||`` - does anything change, or happen in a different order?

 ### ~